linna/http-message/README.md

 standard psr http message, classes in package use a [strict typed fork](https://github.com/s3b4stian/http-message).

 # Status of the work
-Message, Stream and Uri classes works, working on others :)
+Message, Stream, Request and Uri classes works, working on others :)

 # Requirements
 This package require php 7.2